Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-Fire Blast (△) is effective against the Ice King Skeleton, while the Fire King Skeleton will absorb its damage.
-That however causes it to standing still to absorb the Fire Blast making it safe to defeat Ice King Skeleton right away.
+Fire Blast will stop the Fire King Skeleton from doing anything while the Ice King Skeleton gets destroyed.

-Fire King Skeleton can only be defeated normally by hitting him behind.
-Be careful when getting behind it, and use a Blue Soul to finish it off quickly.
+Then move behind the Fire King Skeleton when is safe to do so and hit him with Soul Robber.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248718.png">